abetkin/declared/docs/examples.md

     qsfilter.register(Q)

-Here is how we can declare a container with filters with it:
+Here is how we can declare a container with filters in it:

     from declare import Declared